nuts-foundation/nuts-specification/rfc/rfc0XX-discovery-service.md

 ### Using deltas to reduce indexing overhead

 When only the full list is available, clients need to validate and re-index (for fulltext search) all presentations.
-By having the maintainer return only new presentations instead, clients can only process those new entries.
+By having the server return only new presentations instead, clients can only process those new entries.

 ### Timestamp implementation

 The timestamp is specified as an opaque value (number).
-It is up to maintainers to decide how to implement this.
+It is up to server to decide how to implement this.

 One way to implement this is to use a [Lamport timestamp](https://en.wikipedia.org/wiki/Lamport_timestamp) which is incremented for every presentation received.
 That way, timestamps unambiguously reference the last presentation the client received.